proper-testing/proper-testing.github.io/pages_src/User_Guide.md

 We welcome user contributions and feedback (comments, suggestions, feature requests, bug reports, patches etc.).

-Copyright 2010-2011 by Manolis Papadakis, Eirini Arvaniti and Kostis Sagonas.
+Copyright 2010-2013 by Manolis Papadakis, Eirini Arvaniti and Kostis Sagonas.

-This program is distributed under the GPL, version 3 or later.
+This program is distributed under the [GPL](http://www.gnu.org/licenses/gpl.html), version 3 or later.
 Please see the COPYING file for details.

 Introduction